CenterForOpenScience/OSFDocs/docs/accounts/profiles.rst

 "title," "start date," and "end date."
 If no employment information is shared, only the table headers are visible.

 .. todo:: describe each display format for social.
+.. todo:: describe empty columns for projects/ components and breadcrumbs

 To edit profile information, users can visit their User Settings.
 Alternatively, they can visit their public profile and then click the "Edit your profile" link.
 By default, the "Profile Information" page is shown, and the "Name" tab